 Things came to a head on October 3, 2014.
 On that day, I was in a town about 2 hours’ drive from my house involved in a court thing that lasted about 4 hours too long.
 I remember driving home from that too-long day and found myself becoming angrier and angrier for no reason.
 When I got home, I yelled, and I do mean YELLED, at my husband about nothing in particular when, all of the sudden, a light bulb appeared.
 It became abundantly clear that remaining in the tight bud of my particular law job no longer worked.

 After a lot of soul-searching, meditating, and with family and friends cheering me on, I reevaluated and cleaned up my drinking and eating habits.
-In the process, I gained a lot of clarity and realized that the food on my plate and drink in my cup mirrored life’s big stuff: my relationships, my mental health, my spirituality, and most jarring of all, my career.
+In the process, I gained a lot of clarity and realized that the food on my plate and drink in my cup mirrored life’s big stuff: my relationships, my mental health, my (lack of) self-care, and most jarring of all, my career.
 I finally understood that my full-time legal practice as it then exisited damaged my soul, which caused me to drown the emptiness with alcohol, food, and a general disdain about myself.
 I immediately began the process of separating myself from that level of law to focus on ME and MY self-care.
 In January 2015, I enrolled in the Institute for Integrative Nutrition’s Holistic Health Coaching program and became a personal trainer.
 Then, most importantly for me and my self-care, in January 2016, I resigned as partner of that law firm.

 Don’t just take my word for it…

 Stephanie listens – really listens.
 During our phone conversations, she is great at asking the right questions, and paraphrasing what I’ve said to ensure that she understands correctly.
 I never feel like she’s waiting for me to finish so that she can speak.